Student Handbook Sub Banner

 Through a variety of federal, state, and local programs, financial assistance for Wright State students may come in the form of scholarships, grants, loans, and employment.

-To apply for financial aid, you must submit a 2012-2013 Free Application for Federal Student Aid (FAFSA) to the Federal Processing Agency.
+To apply for financial aid, you must submit a 2015-2016 Free Application for Federal Student Aid (FAFSA) to the Federal Processing Agency.
 The FAFSA will be used to determine your eligibility for federal and state grants (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Ohio College Opportunity Grant; federal loans ( Stafford Subsidized and/or Unsubsidized), Perkins Loan, Nursing Student Loan, Parent Loan for Undergraduate Students (PLUS), Graduate PLUS loan, and Federal Work-Study.
 A separate application is required to apply for scholarships.
-Information regarding financial aid programs, applications and/or application requirements, and deadline dates, and web links can be obtained from the Financial Aid web page at http://www.wright.edu/financial-aid
+Information regarding financial aid programs, applications and/or application requirements, and deadline dates, and web links can be obtained online at http://www.wright.edu/raider-connect/financial-aid.

-The FAFSA application is completed online at the following web address: www.fafsa.gov/ .
-Along with the income information required to submit the FAFSA, students (and parents for dependent students) must also have an assigned FAFSA PIN number.
-Your FAFSA PIN number can be requested online at www.pin.ed.gov.
-Your FAFSA PIN number will serve as your online signature, and will be needed to access your completed FAFSA online if corrections are needed.
+The FAFSA application is completed online at the following web address: www.fafsa.gov.
+Along with the income information required to submit the FAFSA, students (and parents for dependent students) must also have an assigned FSA ID.
+Your FSA ID can be requested online at https://fsaid.ed.gov/npas/index.htm.
+Your FSA ID will serve as your online signature, and will be needed to access your completed FAFSA online if corrections are needed.

 Once your completed FAFSA information is received by the Office of Financial Aid, you will receive notification through your Wright State e-mail address.
 Once received, you will access your financial aid information on Wings Express (http://wings.wright.edu).
 The Financial Aid and Scholarship section of Wings Express will also detail if there are any requirements that are needed to finalize your financial aid.
 Once your requirements are satisfied, you will be notified by e-mail when your financial aid award is available on Wings Express.